OlesiaChugaieva/Regex-tutorial/Develop/gist-template.md

 ### Anchors
-Anchors in Regex matches a position before or after.
+Anchors in Regex match a position before or after.
 The 'caret' anchor(^) matches the beginning of the text and a dollar sign anchor($) matches the end of the text.
 ### Quantifiers
+Quantifiers in Regex allow user to specify the number of occurrences to match against.
+In my example, {2,3} is a quantifier that has 2 as a minimum value and 3 as a maximum value, meaning that user cannot insert less than 2 and more than 3 characters after the dot.
 ### Grouping Constructs
+By placing part of a regular expression inside round brackets, you can group that part of the regular expression together.
+Only parentheses can be used for grouping.
+Example: ([a-zA-Z0-9_\-\.]+).
 ### Bracket Expressions

 ### Character Classes